hauchel/duco/doc/tiny85.md

 ﻿This is work in progress.
 # Overview
 Instead of the huge power-consuming Arduino MiniPros, cute ATtiny85 are used for calculating the hashes.
+They are connected via a I2C bus to an ESP8266 which provides the connection to the Server.

 Challenge is the missing I2C hardware, the 8 kB flash and 512 B RAM.
 But this still is an Arduino.
 It is run with 16 MHz internal PLL, so no additional components required.
 Hashrate is - like MiniPro - about 195 H/s.

 Due to the low RAM those limitations currently exist: